CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 <!-- /TOC -->

 # Overview
-This readme contains information on the script used to pull data from the Miovision `intersection_tmc` API and descriptions of the Airflow DAGs which make use of the API scripts and [sql functions](../sql/README.md#postgresql-functions) to pull and aggregate data.
+This readme contains information on the script used to pull data from the Miovision `intersection_tmc` API and descriptions of the Airflow DAGs which make use of the API scripts and [sql functions](../sql/README.md#postgresql-functions) to pull, aggregate, and run data quality checks on new.

 # API